Wiseblood Books

 Picture

-Our dock serves as harbor to diverse vessels of literature: minimalist or stream of consciousness; philosophical thriller or epistolary novel; collection of vignettes or thousand-page opus; formalist poetry or political memoir; journalistic essays or academic scholarship.
-We seek contemporary fiction and poetry that inherits and inhabits: the sublimity and universality of such epic works as Homer's Iliad, Virgil's Aeneid, and Dante's Divine Comedy; of works as demanding as Joyce's Ulysses or Faulkner's Absalom, Absalom!; of works as historically-conscious as Solzhenitsyn's The Gulag Archipelago or Sigrid Undset's Kristin Lavransdatter; of works as polyphonic as Dostoevsky's Brothers Karamazov; of verse devoted to the preservation of form in an age of unmaking; of works as complexly comic as David Foster Wallace's Infinite Jest or Flannery O' Connor's Wise Blood.
-Our devotion to the life of the mind makes us watchful for works that reach the roots of fundamental questions, that turn to the almost three-thousand-year-long conversations committed to these questions, and that incite our hunger for the splendor of truth.
+Our dock serves as harbor to diverse vessels of literature: minimalist or stream of consciousness; metaphysical thriller or epistolary novel; great works in fresh translation; collection of vignettes or thousand-page opus; formalist poetry or political memoir.
+We seek contemporary fiction and poetry that inherits and inhabits: the sublimity and universality of such epic works as Homer's Odyssey, Virgil's Aeneid, and Dante's Divine Comedy; of works as demanding and rewarding as Joyce's Ulysses; of works as historically-conscious and yet time-transcendent as Sigrid Undset's Kristin Lavransdatter; of works as polyphonic as Dostoevsky's Devils; of verse devoted to the preservation of form in an age of unmaking; of works as complexly comic as David Foster Wallace's Infinite Jest, Jane Austen's Persuasion, or Flannery O' Connor's Wise Blood.
+We are watchful for works written in a contemporary idiom that yet reach the roots of fundamental questions, that honor the almost three-thousand-year-long conversations committed to these questions, and that incite our hunger for the splendor of truth.

 Editor-in-Chief